 Fatigue – feeling tired

-Most HIV drugs list fatigue as a side effect but this is not very common and usually mild.
+Most HIV drugs list fatigue (feeling tired) as a possible side effect.

 Many people instead find they have far more energy, even in the first weeks of treatment, because their viral load is reduced.

-Fatigue in HIV positive people is often more likely to be related to other factors than as a side effect of HIV drugs.
+Fatigue is often more likely to be related to other factors than as a side effect of HIV drugs.

 These factors include depression, anxiety, sleep problems, other health complications, and social factors like not having work or enough money.